-I thought I’d take a moment before the frenzy of annual strategic planning begins to discuss some strategies you might want to consider as you start to build your annual strategic marketing plan.
-Naturally, your strategic marketing plan should contain your best guess as to how you’re going to advance your brand and product positions throughout the upcoming year: where you’re going to allocate resources (money and time), and any particular agenda you have to accomplish in the new year.
+Before the frenzy of annual strategic planning begins, I thought I’d take a moment to discuss some strategies you might want to consider as you build your strategic yearly marketing plan.
+Naturally, your strategic marketing plan should contain your best guess on how you will advance your brand and product positions throughout the upcoming year: where you will allocate resources (money and time) and any particular agenda you must accomplish in the new year.
 The secret when building a marketing plan is not to get too caught up in the specifics because alterations to “the plan” are a guaranteed certainty.
-Accept that now and you’ll be a lot happier.
-Now I’m not saying don’t plan — just acknowledge that accurately predicting the exact moment you’re going to need a promotion for widget X is improbable.
+Accept that now, and you’ll be a lot happier.
+Now, I’m not saying I don’t plan — acknowledge that accurately predicting the exact moment you’ll need a promotion for widget X is improbable.

 Creating Your Marketing Plan